 Car accidents are a leading cause of traumatic brain injuries in adults and children.
 Preventive measures can reduce both the incidence and severity of traumatic brain injuries in both children and adults.
 Before even starting any vehicle, every child and adult should be buckled in their seatbelt.
 Small children need to be in their age/weight appropriate car seat.

-Falls are the number one cause of traumatic brain injuries.
+Falls are the number one cause of traumatic brain injuries, especially in older adults.
 People do not have to fall from a height like falling off a ladder.
 Simply falling from a standing position and hitting your head can cause severe traumatic brain injuries in some people.
 Reducing the risk of falls, especially at home or at work, can help avoid traumatic brain injuries.
 Preventing falls involves installing good lighting on stairs and hallways and removing obstacles like toys, clothing, or tools on the floor or electrical cords that can trip people.
 Throw rugs need to be skid resistant or removed to avoid trips and slips that lead to falls.
 Reasonable precautions that are easy to do may prevent many falls that cause traumatic brain injuries.